A systematic study of single molecule metallocenes with 4d and 3d transition metal atoms: Results and discussion

-One of the objectives of this work is to investigate metallocenes as potential magnetic memory devices.
-The suitability of these molecules for information storage depends critically on the uniaxial magnetic anisotropy barrier that separates their two degenerate ground states.
+One of the objectives of this work is to understand how the electronic structure of metallocenes determines their magnetic anisotropy and the stability of their magnetic states.
+The potential of these molecules for information storage depends critically on the uniaxial magnetic anisotropy barrier that separates their two degenerate ground states.
 These states represent the fundamental quantum configurations that can encode binary information, 0 and 1.
-A sufficiently large anisotropy barrier stabilizes these states against thermal fluctuations, thereby preventing spontaneous magnetization reversal.
+A sufficiently large MAE barrier, denoted by $\Delta E_\text{MAE}$, stabilizes these states against thermal fluctuations and suppresses spontaneous magnetization reversal.
 Consequently, the maximum operating temperature of the memory device increases with the height of this barrier.
-In this subsection, we examine two key requirements that govern the applicability of metallocenes as memory elements, namely the degree of magnetic uniaxiality and the magnitude of the anisotropy barrier.
+It is calculated from the difference in the SOC energy for the easy and hard magnetization axes.
+In this subsection, we analyze two key requirements that govern the suitability of metallocenes as memory elements, namely the degree of magnetic uniaxiality and the magnitude of the magnetic anisotropy barrier.

 We first discuss the DFT results of our magnetic anisotropy calculations.
-Table~\ref{tab:MAE} summarizes the anisotropy energies and the corresponding easy-axis directions for both 4d and 3d metallocenes.
-The calculated energies range from a negligible 0.05 K for YCp$_2$ to a maximum of 60.4 K for Mo$^+$Cp$_2$.
-The data further indicate that most metallocenes exhibit an in-plane magnetic easy axis, including Mo$^+$Cp$_2$.
-This finding suggests that although Mo$^+$Cp$_2$ possesses a relatively high anisotropy barrier, comparable to that of \{Mn$_{12}$\}-acetate\cite{Caneschi1991}, it is not suitable for application as a memory device.
+Table~\ref{tab:MAE} summarizes the MAEs and the corresponding easy-axis directions for both 4d and 3d metallocenes.
+The table also reports the axial (D) and transverse (E) zero-field splitting parameters, which characterize the anisotropic spin interactions arising in systems with more than one unpaired electron.
+A more detailed discussion of these parameters along with the effective spin model is provided in subsection \ref{spinrel}.
+The calculated MAEs range from a negligible 0.05 K for YCp$_2$ to a maximum of 60.4 K for Mo$^+$Cp$_2$.
+The calculations further show that most metallocenes exhibit an easy-plane magnetic anisotropy perpendicular to the molecular axis.